microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 >**Note**: In the real world all your devices should have hardware based TPMs.

-5. Switch to the Azure Portal and navigate to the **oilwells-prov-[YOUR INIT]** Device Provisioning Service .
+5. Switch to the Azure Portal and navigate to the **oilwells-prov-[YOUR INIT]** Device Provisioning Service.

 6. Under **Settings**, click **Manage enrollments**.